shingetsu-gou/shingetsu-gou/README.md

 # Differences from Original Saku

 1. mch(2ch interface) listens to the same port as admin.cgi/gateway.cgi/serve.cgi/thread.cgi. dat_port setting in config is ignored.
+2. For now Gou runs on only single process because this doens't consider synchronous. maxconnection setting in config is ignored.
+This problem would be fixed if everyone thinks Gou is useful :) .

 # Contribution